Get in touch

 The people behind The Raikes Journal

 The Raikes Journal was founded by me, long-standing Gloucestershire journalist Andrew Merrell, at the start of the UK’s Covid-19 pandemic in 2020.
 It made such an impact another platform paid me to close it down and work for it.
-But as I moved further and further away from journalism the pull become too much and after consulting with businesses in the county to make sure I hadn’t completely misread the tealeaves, I relaunched it at the start of 2024.
+But after consulting with businesses in the county to make sure I hadn’t completely misread the tealeaves, I relaunched it at the start of 2024.

-I am a surviving pioneer of the dawn of the digital age, the architect and editor of the first dedicated business news websites for Gloucestershire, Bristol, the West and South West, editor of numerous magazines covering the same content, as well as lifestyle and sport, publishers of the county’s first podcasts and email newsletters.
-I’ve seen the rush to social media ahead and witnessed a decoupling from depth and meaning in content.
+I am the architect and editor of the first dedicated business news websites for Gloucestershire, Bristol, the West and South West, editor of numerous magazines covering the same content, as well as lifestyle and sport and publisher of the county’s first podcasts and email newsletters.
+I’ve seen the rush to social media ahead and witnessed a decoupling from depth and meaning in content towards the marketing first approach that floods our media social streams.

-I’ve seen the local news that helped thread our communities together and told our stories, recorded our deeds and held our authorities to account, fragment and disappear thanks to a race to the bottom by big corporations and real journalism begin to drift from memory.
-That trend continues.
+I’ve seen how local news can help thread our communities together by telling our stories, recording our deeds and holding our authorities to account and I’ve seen it fragment and disappear in the race to the bottom led by big media corporations.
+As a result real journalism first begin to drift from memory and disappear almost completely.

 (We do value those many great press releases too and they inspire some of our best ideas, but we post the pick separately on Raikes in our PR Wire channel - so please do them them our way!).